-This structure should be seen as an initial proposal that can flexibly be extended when more account details need to be checked for compliance, e.g., one could include the nationality or the type of the account, i.e., private or corporate.
+This structure should be seen as an initial proposal that one can flexibly extend when more account details need to be checked for compliance, e.g., one could include the nationality or the type of the account, i.e., private or corporate.

-For our CBDC system, we determined three core transaction types for interacting with the privacy pool, illustrated in Figure 3.
+For our CBDC system, we determine three core transaction types for interacting with the privacy pool, illustrated in Figure 3.
 In the following, we outline and discuss these three types of transactions that are related to the privacy pool - onboarding, semi-private transfers, and fully private transfers.
 All three types of transactions involve private inputs, public outputs, and a ZKP that connects them and proves the correctness of the local accounting to the central bank.
 The account owner provides private inputs, which contain the already mentioned account information.
 This data is sensitive, therefore, it stays hidden.
-However, they result in the public outputs using, inter alia, one-way functions.
+However, the private inputs are represented by the public outputs using one-way functions.
 Hence, the account owner shares the public output (commitment, nullifier, etc.) with the central bank along with a ZKP that ensures that the public outputs were computed from the private input according to the rules of the payment system.
-In the following, | denotes the concatenation operation.